-[Hello. 🙂 This is an edited version of a novel that I wrote when I was about 14-16.
+[Hello. 🙂 This is an edited version of a novel that I wrote (with contributions from my friend) when I was about 14-16.
 It’s a bit juvenile in places, but I wanted to post it anyway!]

 It was a bright spring day in October, and the room was filled with the sound of hammering rain.
 All throughout the building there was barely a human being making a sound.
 The mice, on the other hand, were numerous.
 It was a tavern, and without the mice it would be a rather pathetic one.